little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 There are so many national parks and mountain ranges here as well.
 There are places for skiing, hiking, camping and more.

-Make sure that if you head to the National Parks or mountains that you rent a car.
+Make sure that if you head to the National Parks or mountains you rent a car.
 It will make life so much easier!

-You can find the different National Parks on google maps but there are some in Fethiye, Black Sea, Cappadocia, outside of Istanbul and more.
+You can find the different National Parks on Google Maps but there are some in Fethiye, Black Sea, Cappadocia, outside of Istanbul, and more.
 Find one that suits you and enjoy.

 10. Hot Springs